Beat inflation with some of these mommy tipid tips

 To sum up

 In closing, I would just like to encourage everyone to think about ways to beat inflation.
 It may not be easy, but we can do this.
 Complaining about it every day on Facebook will not help you.
 In fact, it will just give you a bad mood and a high blood pressure.
-Let’s find more ways to pull it through.
+Let’s find more positive ways to pull it through.